Martix2222/GamePico/README.md

 There is also support for the [Pico-UPS-A](https://www.waveshare.com/pico-ups-a.htm) module from Waveshare with integration into the main menus.

 # Credits
+**_NOTE:_** Most of the libraries credited have been modified in order to function properly with this project.
 ## Reference code for module drivers
 I used this code largely unmodified or with some minor changes or feature additions
 - [Pico-UPS-A](https://www.waveshare.com/wiki/Pico-UPS-A#Demo_codes)